avlukas04/ireonada2/sleep-app/README.md

 ### Character Generation

-Users can type in description and generate a character to be their profile picture.
+Integrated with IXL learning to generate images, users can type in description and generate a character to be their profile picture.
 They can decorate their character by putting on accessories for them.
 <p align="center">
     <img src="./src/readme-images/sleep-app11.png" alt="Character Generation Example" width="200">
     <img src="./src/readme-images/sleep-app3.png" alt="Character Generation Example" width="200">